-|“I haven’t been working out – I’m too tired, since I haven’t been sleeping as much as I would like.||
+|“I haven’t been working on that – I’m too tired, since I haven’t been sleeping as much as I would like.||

-The Five Step Process For Resolving “The Situation”
+Five Steps For Beating “The Situation”

 The above table discusses this through example, and here is a five step process for helping you make the difficult decisions you need to resolve “The Situation” -

 - Answer the tough questions, and move on.
 Simmer in step 4 for a little while, consider your options and think through your individual situation.
 Once you’ve decided on a course of action, accept your answer and move forward.
-In some cases, this may mean canceling commitments and lettings things go.

 You don’t want to live a life always feeling like a slave to your personal “situation” – and you don’t have to.
 If you are struggling, or want more, I will guide you with the techniques I have used in my own life to take action and get what I want.
 Take a look now: The Action Solution: Advanced Training Techniques to Take Action In Your Life.
 It is the result of decades of experience, and hundreds of hours of making dreams a reality for real people – and it might just be the turning point you need in your life.